 Welcome to our community of engaging, inspiring women.
 All are making a positive impact in our world through their unique contributions in the built environment professions and our cities.

-Engaging Women in the Built Environment was launched in 2016 by the first female Dean of the Faculty of Built Environment at UNSW, Professor Helen Lochhead.
+Engaging Women in the Built Environment was launched in 2016 by the first female Dean of the School of Built Environment at UNSW, Professor Helen Lochhead.
 It was created to redress the gender imbalance in the Built Environment professions and to promote women’s diverse and extraordinary achievements and career paths.
 It has brought together and connected 86 high-profile speakers and more than 5,000 women and men.

 Fast forward to 2020 and there are some great advances and successes to report.
 This includes: